 If you do not have a roommate and are having difficulty finding one before room selection, email RLO at firstname.lastname@example.org.
 RLO will help students connect with one another and will make matches, if needed, prior to the double room selection date so all students have the ability to participate.
-Also, check with your resident advisor or hall counselor to see if they know of other students looking for a roommate.
-At the time of room selection, students without roommates will be placed on a waitlist in lottery number order and will be placed in a room with a roommate at a later date.
+Also, check with your resident adviser or hall counselor to see if they know of other students looking for a roommate.

 A small number of triple rooms are available on campus on fourth floor of Belk and second floor of Duke.
 These rooms are assigned according to lottery number order.
-If you are part of a group that is interested in living in a triple room, complete the triple room application (PDF) and email or drop off the completed form to the Residence Life Office at email@example.com by Thursday, March 10.
+A link to the triple room housing application will be included in an email from Jason Shaffer, director of Residence Life.